Ganza-Kevin-Murinda/Task-Management-System/README.md

     ├── views/ # JSP pages for the user interface
     └── utils/ # Helper classes and utilities
 ```

+### 🛠️ Environment Configuration
+This project uses **environment variables** for secure and flexible database configuration.
+- Environment variables are stored in a `.env` file (not committed to version control).
+- Managed to use the [`dotenv-java`](https://github.com/cdimascio/dotenv-java) library.

 ---
 ## 🎥 **Video Demonstration**
 ```